 Anna Jarvis Birthplace Museum

-Birthplace of the Founder of Mother’s Day, this house was the first field headquarters of General George McClellan.
-The house serves as a museum to Anna Jarvis with one room devoted to McClellan memorabilia.
-The house became a focal point of the Civil War when General George B. McClellan used it as his headquarters, and his troops were encamped across the road in what is now Ocean Pearl Felton Historic Park.
-Webster was an important depot for both troops and supplies, at that time.
+Birthplace to the founder of Mother’s Day, the Anna Jarvis museum serves as an ode to Anna and her family’s history.
+Additionally, the house is known as the first field headquarters of General George McClellan during the Civil War.
+The 2 story home became a focal point of the War as General McClellan’s troops were encamped just across the road in what is now Ocean Pearl Felton Historic Park.
+The village of Webster was an important depot for both troops and supplies at that time.

-Anna Jarvis was born in the village of Webster, Taylor County, West Virginia, on May 1, 1864, in a two-story wooden house built by her father, Granville E. Jarvis, in 1854.
+Anna Jarvis was born in the village of Webster in Taylor County, West Virginia.
+She was born on May 1, 1864, in a two-story wooden house built by her father, Granville E. Jarvis, in 1854.
 The family occupied the house for eleven years during one of the most exciting periods of American history.
-The Wheeling-Staunton Pike (Rout 250) which ran in front of the house connected the two biggest cities in what was then the state of Virginia.
-The Anna Jarvis Birthplace Museum is located four miles south of Grafton on U S Route 119/250.
+In 1908, Anna Jarvis founded Mother’s Day as an occasion for honoring the sacrifices mothers made for their children.

 After the war, it was Ann Marie Reeves Jarvis, Anna Jarvis’ mother, who soothed ill feelings among opposing families by holding a remarkably moving service for soldiers and their families, once again uniting communities torn apart by War.
 It was her wish that a day be set aside to honor all mothers.
 Her daughter, Anna Jarvis, established the first, internationally celebrated holiday in her honor, using the anniversary of her mother’s death as its date.